dataloop-ai/dtlpy-documentation/swagger_rest_api/02_swagger_ui_api_guide.md

 The image above is what you should see after logging in to Dataloop's platform, and going to the Swagger API UI.
 You can [find the Dataloop Swagger API here](https://gate.dataloop.ai/api/v1/docs/).

-**Note:** This Swagger API guide will have the same structure as our [Developer Onboarding](../onboarding), which teaches you how to use the basic functions of Dataloop in Python code.
+**Note:** This Swagger API guide will have a similar order as our [Developer Onboarding](../onboarding), which teaches you how to use the basic functions of Dataloop in Python code.
 Everything we'll cover in this guide can be done in Python code (in the Python SDK) as well as using the API.

 ## <a name="Projects"></a>Projects